-Precipitation in the Pawnee-Buckner subbasin averages 22.63 inches (in.) per year based on five precipitation stations (historically there were three different stations at Jetmore).
+Precipitation in the Pawnee-Buckner subbasin averages 22.73 inches (in.) per year based on five precipitation stations (historically there were three different stations at Jetmore).
 Figure 3 shows the annual variation in precipitation.
 This chart was derived from the National Climatic Data Center (NCDC) stations located in Jetmore (3 stations) in Hodgeman County and Larned and Burdett in Pawnee County.
 The data was downloaded then averaged to create the following chart.
 The chart shows that portions of the 1950s were a substantially dry period.
 Since the 1950s other years have had low precipitation but not at the same magnitude.
 The highest precipitation total occurred in 1993 with over 35 in.
 The 1990s had several years of above average precipitation.
-Annual precipitation data for these NCDC stations is currently available through 2006.
+Annual precipitation data for these NCDC stations is currently available through 2007.
+After two dry years, 2002 and 2003, the subbasin has had above average precipitation 2004-2007.